BroccoliBacchanalia/TotemWebApp/_PRESS-RELEASE.md

 ## How to Get Started ##
   > Describe how easy it is to get started.
-  **PRODUCT NAME** is easy to get started with, simply log in with your Facebook account and select the friends who you are expecting to be at the festival with you.
+  Rabble is easy to get started with, simply log in with your Facebook account and select the friends who you are expecting to be at the festival with you.

 ## Customer Quote ##
   > Provide a quote from a hypothetical customer that describes how they experienced the benefit.